ludonx/Oracle/README.md

 ETL ( PL/SQL - Oracle )

-`iDQMS tool : An intelligent Data Quality Management System tool`
+`iDQMS tool : An intelligent Data Quality Management System tool` The main objectif of this project is to clean you data (from a csv file) so if you have a csv file with a lot of data and you don't know what that data mean, you have no idea of the schema behin it , but you want to be able to explore it and be able to get insights, this programme will help you.
 <img src="img/idqms.png" title="iDQMS" alt="iDQMS">

 ## Code